President and Board Member

 Dr. Derek Yach, a global health expert and anti-smoking advocate for more than 30 years, is the president of the Foundation for a Smoke-Free World.
 Throughout his career, he has supported and led smoking cessation research and policy development and has been a strong proponent of harm-reduction policies, calling for a greater emphasis on harm reduction as early as 2005.
 He is also a passionate advocate of health promotion and disease prevention, and is advancing his career’s work at the Foundation for a Smoke-Free World.

-Tom HardingChief Administrative Officer and Chief Financial Officer
+Tom HardingChief Operating Officer / Chief Financial Officer

 As the chief operating officer and chief financial officer, Tom Harding ensures the Foundation’s operations enable it to achieve its mission of reducing death and disease from smoking.
 Tom oversees all financial and operational functions of the Foundation, including asset management, financial planning and analysis, and accounting.